Accuracy of a pseudo doppler Radio Direction Finder

 But also in this type of use the very steady Long Time Average of the RDF41/42 will help you navigate to the radio source with a minimum of attention and effort.

 You can focus on the traffic and just now and then take a short peek at the RDF to know where to go.

 Possible causes of severe bearing deviations:

-In the past years I found that reflections may lead to severe bearing deviations. (multipath signals)
+As stated, reflections may lead to severe bearing deviations.

 For example if the transmitter is behind a big obstruction or below the surrounding landscape.

 Especially when the transmitter has horizontal polarisation these effects can be severe.